Skip to main content

 Portrait of Dr Natalie Burden

-Natalie leads our programmes on toxicology and regulatory sciences focusing on environmental testing.
+Natalie leads our strategy in accelerating the uptake and implementation of NAMs for safety assessment.
 She is a member of the Science and Technology Group.

 View Natalie's Office-led projects.